Welcome to the pack

 Sasha was the result of me looking at the Facebook page for the Ark Animal Shelter in Barbados, then showing my husband her photo.
 Within the hour, we had messaged the Shelter and said we would take her, subject to Pixie accepting her.

 She is the greediest dog we have.
 She is greedy on a Labrador scale!
-(My grandparents used to breed Labradors, so I am accustomed to their desire for everything edible).
 If I go to the kitchen, she will sprint ahead of me in hope of a treat.
 It never works, but I admire her determination!

 Sasha is also our huntress.
 She has the sweetest disposition but is quick to hunt anything that enters our garden.
 I have had to rescue a few iguanas from her when we lived in Aruba which still haunts me.